aroccon/MHIT36/README.md

 - 15/02/25: General structure of the code inializated and division in substeps, rhsp and p as input and output for Poisson.
 - 17/02/25: Cleaning and use of module.f90 and readinput.f90, more variable included in the modules.
 Temporal loop created.
 Soon merging with main repository?
 - 18/02/25: Fixed issue on makefile and forced linking (working also in Leonardo), flow field initialization looks of for different PR and PC; MPI output in parallel; tested different grid resolutions (up to 1024^3).
 - 19/02/25: Phase-field initialization and MPI I/O of phase variables seem fine.
+Implementation of the projection step (convective, diffusive and forcing); halo updates of ustar, vstar and wstar also implemented.

 # Multi-GPU version status